Alishabot/Alishabot/README.md

-- 👋 Hi, I’m @Alishabot
+- 👋 Hi, I’m Voicu Simona
-- 👀 I’m interested in ...
+- 👀 I’m interested in Java software
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning programing
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on remote jobs in software area
-- 📫 How to reach me ...
+- 📫 How to reach me via email
-- 😄 Pronouns: ...
+- 😄 Pronouns:Simo
 - ⚡ Fun fact: ...

 <!---
-Alishabot/Alishabot is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+Simona Voicu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->